 San Sebastian Catholic Church

 Famous for its all-steel architecture, the San Sebastian Church was built in 1891.
 With two imposing spires jutting high into the sky, the church is of Gothic architectural design.
-Its beautiful stain glass was brought to Manila from Germany, its statues were sculpted by Eusebio Garcia.
+The beautiful stained glass is from Germany.
+Eusebio Garcia was the sculptor.

-This all steel church is the only one in Asia and is a national historic landmark.
-Another unique old building, the San Augustin Catholic Church, is the oldest stone church in the country, built in 1589.
+This all-steel church is the only one in Asia and is a national historic landmark.
+Another unique old building, the San Agustin Catholic Church, is the oldest stone church in the country.
+It was built in 1589.
 Used as a concentration camp during World War II, it is now known as the wedding capital of the world.

 Crowded, hot and humid, Divisoria marketplace is an experience you’ll not want to miss.
 The key to an enjoyable time is to go early before the crowds arrive.
-Both indoor and outdoor eateries and shops line the street and the wares are most affordable.
-Another marketplace you may want to visit is Quiapo, known not only for its shops, but for its church and ebony statue depicting Christ, the Black Nazarene Statue.
+Indoor and outdoor eateries and shops line the street and the wares are most affordable.
+Another marketplace you may want to visit is Quiapo.
+It’s known for its shops, Quiapo Church and ebony statue depicting Christ, the Black Nazarene statue.

-During holy week and in early January you can experience their festival in the streets celebrating Jesus crucifixion and resurrection.
+During Holy Week and in early January, you can experience their festival in the streets to mark the crucifixion and resurrection of Jesus.

 Many tourists visit Binondo for its large variety of excellent Chinese restaurants.
-China Town in Manila is the oldest Chinese neighborhood worldwide, established in the late 1500’s.
-The history of China Town is available if you hire a tour guide while visiting the area, so take a “Binondo Food Trip” while visiting Manila.
+Chinatown in Manila is the oldest Chinese neighborhood worldwide, established in the late 1500’s.
+The history of Chinatown is available if you hire a tour guide while visiting the area.
+So be sure to take a “Binondo Food Trip” while visiting Manila.